Khloe Kardashian Says She’s Ready To Marry Tristan Thompson

 Khloe Kardashian says she is ready to marry her current boyfriend Tristan Thompson.
-The Keeping Up With The Kardashians star recently revealed that if her NBA baller boyfriend proposed to her tomorrow she would accept the proposal.
+The Keeping Up With the Kardashians star recently revealed that if her NBA baller boyfriend proposed to her tomorrow, she would accept the proposal.

 According to E!
 Online, Khloe Kardashian and Tristan Thompson may be more serious than fans realized.
 The 32-year-old recently told Evening Standard Magazine that she has no immediate plans to marry Thompson, 26, but that she has never felt this way about anyone else.